buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedMgmtElements/Types/IfcCostItemTypeEnum.md

 # IfcCostItemTypeEnum

-An _IfcCostItemTypeEnum_ is a list of the available types of cost items.
+An _IfcCostItemTypeEnum_ is a list of the available types of cost items.<!-- end of definition -->

 > HISTORY  New enumeration in IFC4.